Welding

 axial spray transfer

-A type of metal transfer in which the metal at the end of the electrode melts into small, fine droplets that transfer to the weld puddle.
+A type of metal transfer in which the metal at the end of the electrode melts into small, fine droplets that transfer to the weld pool.
 Axial spray transfer creates a stable arc and little spatter.

 background current